glerner/phpunit-testing/README.md

 ./vendor/bin/phpunit
 ```

-For detailed instructions on installing and using PHPUnit with this framework, see the [PHPUnit Testing Tutorial](docs/guides/phpunit-testing-tutorial.md).
+For detailed instructions on installing and configuring this framework, see the [Installation Guide](docs/guides/installation-guide.md).

+For guidance on writing and running tests, see the [PHPUnit Testing Tutorial](docs/guides/phpunit-testing-tutorial.md).

 ### Option 1: Git Submodule (Recommended for Contributors)